Beakuency: Meet Bird People in the Hudson Valley!

 MF: Do you have any suggestions for people who are maybe not into birding yet, is there any actions that they can take to help local birds?

-Don't get rid of all the dead trees that fall down in your yard because there's a lot of grubs and there's a lot of insects in those dead trees.
-They'll feed.
-It'll be a habitat for them.
+Don’t get rid of all the dead trees that fall down in your yard because there’s a lot of grubs and insects in those dead trees.
+They’ll feed.
+It’ll be a habitat for them.
 Getting rid of brush at the end of the fall is not great for birds.
-A lot of animals and insects will actually hibernate in that brush and there'll be food for when the new ones come back, when the birds come migrate back in the spring.
-So, you know, don't always clear up your yard.
-That's probably not what gardeners like to hear.
+A lot of animals and insects will actually hibernate in that brush, and there’ll be food for when the new ones come back, when the birds come migrate back in the spring.
+So, you know, don’t always clear up your yard.
+That’s probably not what gardeners like to hear.
 But not cleaning up your yard will really help bird populations.

 MF: Woodpeckers are often on the dead tree on the ground.